Azure/container-apps-deploy-pipelines-task/README.md

 of this Release Candidate task is to offer users immediate early access to features, bug fixes and patches that will eventually be rolled out in the official `AzureContainerApps` task at the end of every three week sprint.

+## Running this task on Microsoft-hosted agents

+If you are running this task on a
+[Microsoft-hosted agent](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted), you may find that this task is _not_ able to run successfully with the following operating systems:

+- macOS
+  - The [macOS runners](https://github.com/actions/runner-images#available-images) provided by Microsoft do not come installed with Docker (more information [here](https://github.com/actions/runner-images/issues/17#issuecomment-614726536));
+  as a result, this task is not able to run any `docker` commands, such as pushing the built runnable application images to ACR.
+- Windows
+  - The [Windows runners](https://github.com/actions/runner-images#available-images) provided by Microsoft comes with Docker installed, but by default, Linux-based images are unable to be pulled down; as a result, this task is not able to pull down the Oryx builder to create runnable application images from provided application source.

 ## Description

 This Azure Pipelines Task allows users to easily deploy their application source to an